 - Egg: One large egg helps to hold the mixture together in place of all purpose flour.

-- Seasonings: Cauliflower is sort of a blank slate in terms of flavor, so we’ll add both garlic and onion powder, plus salt & freshly ground pepper, Italian Parsley and a little olive oil too.
+- Seasonings: Cauliflower is sort of a blank slate in terms of flavor, so we’ll add both garlic powder AND onion powder for best results, plus salt & freshly ground black pepper, Italian Parsley and a little olive oil too.
 If you want to add a small shake of hot sauce, feel free to spice these up!

 For the full list of instructions, please scroll down to the recipe card.

-- Defrost the riced cauliflower and drain it, squeeze dry by using a clean kitchen towel or paper towels to remove any excess water.
+- Defrost the riced cauliflower and drain it, squeeze dry by using a clean kitchen towel or a paper towel to remove any excess water.
 This is an important step as ensures the bites turn out crispy.